Skip to main content

 Argonne Impacts State by State

-Argonne’s collaborations in Hawaii and across the United States have led to groundbreaking discoveries and development of new technologies that help meet the nation’s needs for sustainable energy, economic prosperity, and security.
+Argonne’s collaborations in Hawaii and across the United States have led to groundbreaking discoveries and development of new technologies that help meet the nation’s needs for reliable energy, economic prosperity, and security.

 Argonne deploys HEADOUT, a hurricane impact simulator for Hawaii’s long-term grid planning